Looking for COVID-19 Information?

 What to Expect During the Procedure

 The length of time needed will vary depending on the reason for the apheresis procedure.
 Therapeutic procedures usually take 2-3 hours, however the amount of time for your procedure may be shorter or longer.
-We recommend using the the restroom before the procedure starts, however, our staff can assist you with a bedpan or urinal if the need to use the restroom arises restroom during the procedure.
+We recommend using the restroom before the procedure starts, however, our staff can assist you with a bedpan or urinal if you need to use the restroom during the procedure.

 Many patients watch television, read or listen to music to pass the time during the procedure.

-Using the IV catheter or IV needles, blood will be drawn from you and will then go through the blood cell separator where it will spun rapidly.
+Using the IV catheter or IV needles, blood will be drawn from you and will then go through the apheresis machine where it will be spun rapidly.
 The rapid spinning separates the different parts of your blood into layers based on the weight of the different parts of blood.
-Once the blood is in layers, the selected parts are removed and the rest of your blood and other fluids will be returned to you.
+Once the blood is in layers, the diseased or abnormal part can be removed and the rest of your blood will be returned to you.

 During the procedure, some people temporarily feel lightheaded, faint, nauseated, cold, or may feel tingling in their lips or fingers.
 If you experience any of these symptoms, notify your nurse.